Waboodoo/HTTP-Shortcuts/docs/scripting.md

 });
 ```

+You may need to manually go to the app's permissions and grant the "net.dinglisch.android.tasker.PERMISSION_RUN_TASKS" permission for this to work.

 <a name="get-location"></a>
 ### Get Location
 If you want to query your device's physical location, you can do so via the `getLocation()` function.
 It can take up to 20 seconds for the location request to complete, and it might not always be possible to determine the location.